twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt05-10-dukkha-exist-and-dukkha-cease%zh.rst

 The way to it is vipassanā.
 The reason we were wandering in saṁsāra was without vipassanā before.
 (Continued to talk on cittānupassanā) If seeing the arising mind, contemplate it.
 If you can’t catch it, then contemplate at feeling.

 Again if you can’t, then contemplate on craving.
-Whatever mind arises from the six senses door, you have to contemplate.
+Whatever mind arises from the six sense doors, you have to contemplate.
 If you can’t, it will mix-up with the I-ness.
 For example, when itching mind arises and becomes I am itchy.
 It becomes identity view (sakkāya diṭṭhi).
 (Continued the story of Anurādha) About the question: Is a being still becoming after dying?
 Death is dying consciousness and birth is rebirth-linking consciousness (paṭisandhi viññāṇa).
 There is no being in it.
 It’s dukkha sacca at the beginning; also in the middle and at the end dukkha sacca.
 There is no being for dying and becoming.
 This kind of question the Buddha never answered because it was asking with wrong view.
 No need to answer for it.
 In that way wrong view is falling away.

 Wrong views fall away by knowledge is cūḷa-sotāpanna.
 Have the same right view as sotāpanna).
 It’s not falling away by contemplation.
 It is easy to get the Path and Fruition Knowledges after falling away by knowledge with contemplation.